Upper bounds of holographic entanglement entropy growth rate for thermofield double states: A proof about planar and spherically symmetric spacetime with matter fields

 Integrating it and noting the asymptotically behavior (\ref{eq:411301}), we find

-Consider (\ref{eq:411001}),we finally get
+Consider (\ref{eq:411001}), we finally get

-This result shows that, when the mass density is fixed, in the case of planar or spherically symmetric asymptotically Schwarzschild-AdS black holes with matter field that following the dominant energy condition, the growth rate of holographic entanglement entropy will less than the vacuum case.
+This result shows that, when the mass density is fixed, in the case of planar or spherically symmetric asymptotically Schwarzschild-AdS black holes with matter field that follow the dominant energy condition, the growth rate of holographic entanglement entropy will be less than the vacuum case.